The organisation of plant cells into tissues and organs - their structure and

-The more quickly the water vapour is removed by a greater air flow, the steeper the water diffusion gradient out of the leaf is - the concentration of water vapour is much greater in the stomata than in the air in and surrounding the leaf
+The more quickly the water vapour is removed and swept away by a greater air flow, the steeper the water diffusion gradient out of the leaf is - the concentration of water vapour is much greater in the stomata than in the air in and surrounding the leaf

 - which is much lower because the water vapour is being